Brazing-titanium

 SOLUTIONS with Effective, Practical Advice

-Brazing-titanium is readily performed in a furnace either in vacuum or in a dry argon atmosphere with dew point lower than -55 0C.
+Brazing-titanium is readily performed in a furnace either in vacuum or in a dry argon atmosphere with dew point lower than -55 °C.

-This quality and its specific property of high strength to weight ratio at intermediate temperatures make titanium alloys invaluable for those applications that best exploit the unique capabilities of these materials.
+This quality and its property of high strength to weight ratio at intermediate temperatures (called also specific strength) make titanium alloys invaluable for those applications that best exploit the unique capabilities of these materials.

-Titanium oxide must be removed by mechanical or chemical means just before brazing otherwise it would hinder wetting if left in place.
+Titanium oxide must be removed by mechanical or chemical means just before brazing otherwise, if left in place, it would hinder wetting.

 An Article on Filler Metal for Brazing-titanium Alloys was published (4) in Issue 46 of Practical Welding Letter for June 2007.